AP-93/BookListingApp/README.md

 # Book Listing App

-This appThis app displays books and authors based search parameters.
+The user can enter a word or phrase to serve as a search query.
-The data is retrieved from Google Books API.
+The app fetches book data related to the query via an HTTP request from the Google Books API

 #